K. J. Somaiya Institute of Technology: Campus

 The institute is located at Sion, Mumbai.
-It is part of the 85-acre Somaiya Ayurvihar campus, which also houses the K. J. Somaiya Hospital, Medical College, Cancer Research Centre and K. J. Somaiya College of Physiotherapy.
+It is part of the 85-acre Somaiya Ayurvihar campus, which also houses the K. J. Somaiya Hospital, Medical College, Cancer Research Centre, and K. J. Somaiya College of Physiotherapy.
 The campus grounds host open cricket and football matches.
-The campus has one volleyball court, three lawn tennis courts, one rink football, two half-size football grounds, one turf football ground and an open gym.
+The campus has one volleyball court, three lawn tennis courts, one rink football, two half-size football grounds, one turf football ground, and an open gym.
 The campus is located off the Eastern Express Highway near Sion.

-The college building is an eight-storey structure and houses all the departments of the college, as well as a canteen, an auditorium, and separate girls and boys rooms which have a table tennis table for leisure.
+The college building is an eight-story structure and houses all the departments of the college, as well as a canteen, an auditorium, and separate girls' and boys' rooms, which have a table tennis table for leisure.